spinupwp/spinupwp-plugin/readme.txt

 == Changelog ==

 = 1.6 (2024-02-06) =
-* Add option to purge current URL.
+* New: Add "Purge this URL" option to our Cache menu in the WordPress nav bar.
-* Increase default timeout limits from 1 to 5 seconds.
+* New: Cache key customization. /props quimcastella
-* Allow cache key customization.
+* Improvement: Increase default cache purge timeout limit from 1 to 5 seconds.
-* Fix 'Clear All Cache' page cache functionality when Redis errors.
+* Improvement: PHP 8.1 compatibility. /props afragen
-* Fix "Deprecated: file_exists()" on PHP 8.1.
+* Bug Fix: Page cache not cleared when clearing object cache fails.

 = 1.5.1 (2022-11-05) =
 * Ensure SpinupWP page caching is correctly detected in Site Health